 HELMAND PROVINCE, Afghanistan --

-Editor’s note: First Battalion, 12th Marine Regiment, is currently assigned to 2nd Marine Divi-sion (Forward), which heads Task Force Leatherneck.
-The task force serves as the ground combat ele-ment of Regional Command (Southwest) and works in partnership with the Afghan National Security Force and the Government of the Islamic Republic of Afghanistan to conduct counterinsurgency opera-tions.
-The unit is dedicated to securing the Afghan people, defeating insurgent forces, and enabling ANSF assumption of security responsibilities within its area of operations in order to support the ex-pansion of stability, development and legitimate governance.
+Editor’s note: Second Marine Division (Forward) heads Task Force Leatherneck, the ground combat element of Regional Command (Southwest), and works in partnership with the Afghan National Securty Force and the Government of the Islamic Republic of Afghanistan to conduct counterinsurgency operations.
+The unit is dedicated to securing the Afghan people, defeating insurgent forces, and enabling ANSF assumption of security responsibilities within its area of operations in order to support the expansion of stability, development and legitimate governance.